"Canada's most beautiful arts centre"

 the Alton Mill Arts Centre, and be inspired!
 Open Wed. to Sun. & Holiday Mondays 10-5.

-We are delighted to have resumed our regular hours of operation - Wednesdays to Sundays, 10 am to 5 pm.
-All galleries and retail shops, including Rare Threads, but the cafe will be opening later.
+We are delighted to have resumed our regular hours of operation - Wednesdays to Sundays, and Holiday Mondays 10 am to 5 pm.
+All galleries and retail shops are open, but the cafe has a limited selection.
+Studio hours vary - usually with some open, and more on weekends.

 Come pay us a visit, but first please click read more when planning your trip as we have made numerous changes to our regular operations to make reopening a safe and fun experience for guests and staff alike.